Can You Close a Pool Without a Cover? Winterizing Steps

 3. Add winterizing chemicals 24 hours after shocking.
 Use a quality winter chemical kit containing algaecide (non-copper based), stain and scale preventer, and enzyme treatment.
 Follow manufacturer's dosing instructions based on your pool volume.

-4. Maintain chlorine levels at 3-5 ppm through closing day.
+4. Maintain chlorine levels at 3-5 ppm until adding winterizing chemicals.
 Without a cover, your pool will continue losing chlorine to UV rays until the sun's intensity decreases significantly.

 Phase 2: Equipment and Plumbing Protection